The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 2. Encourage honesty

-Encourage your clients to share their honest opinions, even if they're not all positive.
+Encourage your patients to share their honest opinions, even if they're not all positive.
 Let them know that you value their genuine thoughts and that their feedback is a crucial part of your growth strategy.

 This openness can lead to more accurate and useful feedback, providing you with the real insights you need to improve.